stfluffy/ParserSS/README.md

 This is a rest api server for parsing web pages.
 The server stores dictionaries with unique words and site url.

-**P.S** For an example of a site parsing, you can send Get request by URL:  http://localhost:8080/api/parser/1 or URL: http://localhost:8080/api/parser/2
+**P.S** For an example of a site parsing, you can send Get request by URL:  http://localhost:8080/api/parser/1w

 ## Installation: